denten-books/plain-text/0-intro.md

 technologies of military-grade encryption, secrecy, and obfuscation [@kittler_gramophone_1999, 263].
 Attempts to silence print through book burning or censorship are viscerally obvious and met with nearly universal disapproval.
-Unlike censorship or the burning of books, computational governance proceeds by clandestine means.
-The simulation-producing nature of computed text preserves the outward appearance of printed text, while concealing the specifics of governance and control.
-I mean governance and control in the sense of shaping affordances: a mode of physical regulation that structures the production, access, and the distribution of knowledge.
+Unlike censorship or the burning of books, the dominion of computation proceeds by clandestine means.
+The simulation-producing nature of computed text preserves the outward appearance of printed text, while concealing the specifics of discipline and control.
+I mean discipline and control in the sense of shaping affordances: a mode of physical regulation that structures the production, access, and the distribution of knowledge.
 The challenge of *Plain Text* will be in the description of such emerging but